Neighborhood Water Resources Enhancement Grant

 About the Grant

-The Neighborhood Water Resources Enhancement Grant (NWREG) is a grant for residents of up to $1,000 for projects on private property that enhance water quality.
-Grant recipients receive their grant money in the form of a reimbursement that is paid to grant recipient after completion of their project.
+The Neighborhood Water Resources Enhancement Grant (NWREG) awards grants of up to $1,000 for projects on private property that enhance water quality.
+Grant recipients receive a reimbursement after completing their project.

 Applying for the Grant

 The NWREG is a reimbursement grant with awards of up to $1,000.
 The grant may not be used retroactively (i.e. for projects already underway or completed).
-Please make sure that your grant application is approved before spending money on your project.
-To receive reimbursements, grantees must submit dated receipts and project photo.
+For grants that are awarded, please make sure that the grant agreement has been signed by the City before spending money on your project.

 Grant Review Process

 City staff review applications and typically make decisions regarding grant awards by mid-May.
-All applicants will be notified by email (by regular mail if no email address is given) whether or not their projects were awarded a grant.
+All applicants will be notified by email whether or not their projects were awarded a grant.

-We receive numerous grant applications every year, so not every qualifying project will receive a grant award.
-When reviewing grant applications, we identify proposed projects that would have the most direct benefit to enhancing water quality.
+Numerous grant applications are submitted every year, so not every qualifying project will receive a grant award.
+When reviewing applications, a key consideration is which proposed projects would have the most direct benefit to enhancing water quality.
 Well-planned, detailed projects with a high level of positive impact to water quality will be prioritized for receiving grants.

 - Indication that applicant has sufficient knowledge to successfully implement the proposed project.
 This may include:

-- Workshop participation (such as the Dakota County Soil & Water Conservation District's project design workshop, which is a follow-up to their Landscaping for Clean Water introductory workshop)
+- Workshop participation (such as the Dakota County Soil & Water Conservation District’s Landscaping for Clean Water workshop series)

 - Consultation with a professional that has experience related to proposed project